ezwn/calendar4d-mobapp/README.md

 ## Dependencies

-To compile you need to clone ezwn-ux-native, ezwn-storage-native, ezwn-react-app and ezwn-react-app-ux-native (available from my github) into the lib folder :
+To compile, you'll need to clone ezwn-ux-native, ezwn-storage-native, ezwn-react-app and ezwn-react-app-ux-native (available from my github) into the lib folder:

 ```
 cd lib